Three Injured in Saline County When Car Strikes Embankment - NewsBreak

 Three Injured in Saline County When Car Strikes Embankment

 Three people were injured in a one-car crash that occurred overnight in Saline County.
-The Missouri State Highway Patrol reports that a southbound 2016...ksisradio.com
+The Missouri State Highway Patrol reports that a southbound 2016...awesome923.com

 Three people were injured in a one-car crash that occurred overnight in Saline County.
-The Missouri State Highway Patrol reports that a southbound 2016...ksisradio.com
+The Missouri State Highway Patrol reports that a southbound 2016...awesome923.com

 Comments / 0